Back to blog

 Multiple CTAs competing for attention.
 One clear next step.

-Structuring for Conversion
+Structuring Your Portfolio Website for Conversion

 Think of your portfolio as a funnel: